 \subsection{Raw Data Pre-processing}

-The pre-processing of raw camera trap data began with the manual removal of empty images, which frequently resulted from false triggers caused by wind, moving vegetation, or fluctuating light conditions.
-Once these non-informative images were discarded, the remaining photographs were screened by a team of experts and trained volunteers, who classified the content by species, including instances involving humans or vehicles.
-Only images positively identified as containing Eurasian lynxes were retained for further analysis.
-Selected images underwent a second round of expert review by specialists with extensive experience in long-term lynx monitoring.
-Using the species’ distinctive coat patterns, especially on the hind limbs, forelimbs, and flanks, experts manually identified individual lynxes.
-In each study area (Southwest Bohemia and the Western Carpathians), at least three well-trained local observers conducted this detailed identification process, supported by a cross-verification aligned with established camera-trapping standards~\cite{Dula2021,choo2020best}.
-The final set of verified images, each linked to a specific, individually recognized lynx, provided the essential foundation for all subsequent annotation and analysis steps.
+The pre-processing of raw data started with the manual removal of empty images, which frequently resulted from false triggers caused by wind, moving vegetation, or changing light conditions.
+Once these non-informative images were discarded, the remaining photographs were screened by a team of experts and trained volunteers, who classified the content by species, {while removing data with} humans or vehicles.
+Only images positively identified as containing Eurasian lynxes were used for further analysis. {All pre-selected images then underwent a second review by specialists with long-term experience in lynx monitoring.} Using the species’ distinctive coat patterns on the hind limbs, forelimbs, and flanks, they manually identified individual lynxes.
+In each study area (southwest Bohemia and the Western Carpathians), at least three well-trained local {experts independently processed and cross-checked identifications in line with established camera trapping standards~\cite{Dula2021,choo2020best}.} The resulting set of expert-verified images, each linked to a specific, individually recognized lynx, formed the basis for subsequent processing.